divineajaegbu4/mastering-javascript/introduction-to-javascript/javascript-fundamentals/data-types.md

 ## The typeof(x) syntax

-You may also come across another syntax: typeof(x).
-It’s the same as typeof x.
+You may also come across another syntax: **typeof(x).** It’s the same as **typeof x**.

-To put it clear: typeof is an operator, not a function.
+To put it clear: **typeof** is an operator, not a function.
 The parentheses here aren’t a part of typeof.
 It’s the kind of parentheses used for mathematical grouping.

 Usually, such parentheses contain a mathematical expression, such as (2 + 2), but here they contain only one argument (x).
 Syntactically, they allow to avoid a space between the typeof operator and its argument, and some people like it.